AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/overview.md

 Account management is handled by Magento and the reference storefront utilizes client-side React-based components to enable AEM to render the experience for the following functionalities: Create Acct, Sign In, and Forgot Password.

-The AEM Venia storefront project is open source and for more details, refer to [AEM Venia Reference Store](https://github.com/adobe/aem-cif-guides-venia).
+The AEM Venia Storefront project is open source and for more details, refer to [AEM Venia Storefront](https://github.com/adobe/aem-cif-guides-venia).

 ### AEM Project Archetype